snehalsankhe/News-Web-App/README.md

 =======
 * We will add a search bar so a user can search for topics.
 * We will add social media icons for sharing news
-* If the news contain video then it will open in modal.
+* If the news contains video then it will open in modal.

 # Referred Resources
 * React